 When should you review your portfolio?

 Long story short, the answer is yearly.
-By doing so, you will be on constant look out for better, more cost-effective policies (especially for term plan holders) and also be able to adapt your insurance portfolio to reflect the changes that’s occurring in your life.
+By doing so, you will be on the constant lookout for better, more cost-effective policies (especially for term plan holders) and also be able to adapt your insurance portfolio to reflect the changes that are occurring in your life.

-Reach out to me here and get all the answers to your question within 1-2 hours instead of spending weeks on your own trying to make sense of things on your own.
+Reach out to me via telegram or WhatsApp and get all the answers to your question within 1-2 hours instead of spending weeks on your own trying to make sense of things on your own.

 This article is meant to be the opinion of the author and is for information purposes only.

-This article should not be seen as a financial advice
+This article should not be seen as financial advice